HubSpot/BidHub-CloudCode/README.md

 The easiest way to add an item is directly from Parse.
 Go to Core > Data > Item and add either a single item via the +Row button or many items via a CSV import.

 ## Data Models
 That's it!
 You're all set up, and you can go play with the [iOS](https://github.com/HubSpot/FlappyBid-iOS) and [Android](https://github.com/HubSpot/FlappyBid-Android) apps now.
+You can also grab the [Web Panel](https://github.com/HubSpot/BidHub-WebAdmin) to keep an eye on the auction.
 If you're interested in the data models, read on for a short description.

 ### Item